joseims/InsideOutDebugger/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 🚀 Feature request
+name: Feature request
-about: My feature is great!
+about: Tell your ideas!

 ---